weather-balloon/lib-py-parse-bom-stations/README.md

 Make sure you have the following software installed:

 - `make`
-- Python 3.6 or higher
+- Python 3.6 (Set as Azure Functions needs 3.6)

 You can then run `make init` to setup [`pipenv`](https://docs.pipenv.org/) and install the required packages.